 Preston joined US Squash in June 2011 and is responsible for all aspects of squash doubles programming including the accreditation (sanctioning) and support of tournaments, rankings, hosting the national championships and development programs.
 Prior to joining US Squash, Preston served as the head squash professional at the Union Boat Club in Boston and was the assistant pro at the Field Club of Greenwich for three years.
 Quick served on the US Squash Board of Directors for two years in the capacity of Athlete Representative, and served on the Massachusetts Squash board for three years.
 Quick was also the Executive Director of the College Squash Association for two years, immediately after graduating from Trinity College where he was a four time All-American and played on the team which started the thirteen year unbeaten streak.

 email@example.com; 212-268-4090 ext.
 5895

-Ryan started with US Squash in July 2012 as a lead for the US Squash Officiating program.
-His focus is driving the development of additional training and education targeted at improving the quality of officiating nationally at all levels.
-Prior to working at US Squash, Ryan held a position with Accenture in its technology division where he was involved in projects across the Technology, Consumer goods, and Healthcare sectors.
-After leaving Accenture he took a position with a small software firm managing their Reporting and Analytics division.
-He captained the University of Pennsylvania Squash Team, graduating in 2008, and has remained active in the sport at his local club in Philadelphia, The Racquet Club of Philadelphia.
+Ryan joined US Squash in July 2012 and leads technology strategy and implementation at the organization.
+Prior to working at US Squash, Ryan held a position with Accenture in its technology division where he was involved in projects across the technology, consumer goods, and healthcare sectors.
+After leaving Accenture, he took a position with a small software firm managing their reporting and analytics division.
+He captained the University of Pennsylvania squash team, graduating in 2008, and has remained active in the sport at The Racquet Club of Philadelphia.